Jersey Boys, Triple 7 Brewery (Main Street Station).

 I know this could have happened anywhere, I was just disappointed at the way they handled things at the end.
 I'll still recommend it since their food is authentic, and their prices are very good-- our 11 dishes came out to around $42 with tax (before tip; to be fair I left $7; originally it would have been more).

 Was it amazing food?
 No. but it was good overall.
 There were a few hits and misses.
 I didn't care for:

 During lunch, we saw a really long line forming on the casino floor.
-My Fiance went to check out what the commotion was (while I waited for the tart).
+My friend went to check out what the commotion was while I waited for the egg tart.

 Turns out, GC always does free giveaways (for certain amounts of accumulated slot points).
 Today, they were giving away a free set of dinner setting (plates + cup).
 There were lots of ladies holding on to several boxes.

 An interesting sight to see for me at least.